Daemonite/material/docs/4.5/getting-started/migration.md

 **This page will focus on the changes that are unique to Material.**

-## v4.5 - beta
+## v4.5 - Release Candidate
-Move to BS 4.5.0, improve components, fix bugs
+Upgrade to Bootstrap 4.5.0, new ripple effect, fixes switch component, improve components, fix bugs

 ## v4.4.1 - beta
 Improve components, fix bugs